Create a Website - Comparing 10 Site Builders

 Loaded app market

-While the markings of a Squarespace site are unmistakable, the jury is still out as to whether these designs are minimalistic and elegant, or sterile and generic.
+While the markings of a Squarespace site are unmistakable, it's largely a matter of taste whether its designs are minimalist and elegant, or sterile and generic.
 One thing is certain though: Squarespace sites look professional.
-This is thanks in large part to the service's smart editor, which somewhat reduces the user's degree of control (at least in comparison to drag and drop editors) while significantly boosting the design harmony of any sites they create.
+This is thanks in large part to the platform's smart editor, which somewhat reduces the user's degree of control (at least in comparison to pure drag and drop editors) while significantly boosting the design harmony of any sites created with it.

 Squarespace designs have become iconic

-The end-products are sleek pages that are optimized for all devices, which look just a little bit too similar for our tastes.
-Another cost of this harmony is third-party software, since Squarespace doesn't have an app center or market.
-Similarly, in terms of price, the New York-based service is slightly more expensive than the group average.
+The end-products are sleek pages that are optimized for all devices, which might look a little bit too similar to one another.
+Another cost of this visual harmony is third-party software since instead of offering a dedicated app center or market, Squarespace only provides a few integrations.
+Similarly, in terms of price, the New York-based platform is slightly more expensive than our sample's average.

 Visually-appealing, high-quality templates